barsoom/ex-remit/README.md

 - [x] Proper link to oldest commit
 - [x] Make separate copies of comments for each person who gets to see it
 - [x] Polish commits view
+- [x] Handle that a comment may not have an associated commit
+- [x] Get comments via webhook, cause clients to update

 ## Dev